Image

 Some people, particularly youth, consider prison, or even jail, a "badge of honor" with the homie crowd, but it's a mental health malady to believe so.

-Youth crimes of murder in Columbus stay at critical mass, and it seems like every young death here is mostly (majorly) people of color taking one another for a permanent walk, destroying their own lives and the lives of their families at the same time.
+Youth murder crimes in Columbus stay at critical mass, and it seems like every young death here is mostly (majorly) people of color taking one another out for a permanent walk, which destroys not only their lives, but the lives of other families at the same time.

-It sticks, because the families of the murderer and the one who was killed are bound together for all eternity.
+It sticks, because the family of the murderer and the family of the one who was killed are bound together for all eternity.
 Related by blood takes on a whole new meaning this way.

 ***You're not Donald J. Trump, and you don't get to be a convicted felon and rapist and get elected President at the same time.
 He's an anomaly where only perceived riches and #SkinColorMatters***